SteelCompendium/data-md-dse/Bestiary/Monsters/Elves Wode/Statblocks/Wode Elf Warleader.md

 reason: 2
 intuition: 2
 presence: 2
-traits:
-  - name: End Effect
-    effects:
-      - effect: At the end of each of their turns, the warleader can take 5 damage to end one effect on them that can be ended by a saving throw.
-This damage can't be reduced in any way.
-  - name: Into the Green
-    effects:
-      - effect: The warleader can attempt to hide at the end of each of their turns.
-  - name: Masking Glamor
-    effects:
-      - effect: Abilities targeting the warleader that would take a bane from cover or concealment have a double bane instead.
-abilities:
+features:
+  - type: feature
+    feature_type: ability
-  - name: Wodeblade
+    name: Wodeblade
     icon: 🗡
-    cost: Signature Ability
+    ability_type: Signature Ability
     keywords:
       - Magic
       - Melee
       - Strike
       - Weapon
-    type: Main action
+    usage: Main action
     distance: Melee 1
     target: Two creatures or objects
     effects:
       - roll: Power Roll + 3
-        t1: 8 damage; M < 1 restrained (save ends)
+        tier1: 8 damage; M < 1 restrained (save ends)
-        t2: 12 damage; M < 2 restrained (save ends)
+        tier2: 12 damage; M < 2 restrained (save ends)
-        t3: 15 damage; M < 3 restrained (save ends)
+        tier3: 15 damage; M < 3 restrained (save ends)
+      - name: Effect
-      - effect: The warleader can teleport up to 3 squares between each strike.
+        effect: The warleader can teleport up to 3 squares between each strike.
-        name: Effect
+      - cost: 2 Malice
-      - effect: A target restrained by this ability takes an extra 3 damage.
+        effect: A target restrained by this ability takes an extra 3 damage.
-        cost: 2 Malice
+  - type: feature
+    feature_type: ability
-  - name: Fairness Is a Human Concept
+    name: Fairness Is a Human Concept
     icon: ❇️
     cost: 5 Malice
     keywords:
       - Area
-    type: Maneuver
+    usage: Maneuver
     distance: 10 burst
     target: Each ally in the area
     effects:
+      - name: Effect
-      - effect: Each non-minion target can make a free strike, then each target shifts up to 3 squares.
+        effect: Each non-minion target can make a free strike, then each target shifts up to 3 squares.
 A target who has cover or concealment at the end of this shift can attempt to hide at the end of the warleader's turn.
-        name: Effect
+  - type: feature
+    feature_type: ability
-  - name: Wode Sickness
+    name: Wode Sickness
     icon: ❗️
     keywords:
       - Ranged
-    type: Triggered action
+    usage: Triggered action
     distance: Ranged 10
     target: One enemy
     trigger: An ally ends their turn.
     effects:
+      - name: Effect
-      - effect: The target must not have taken their turn this round.
+        effect: The target must not have taken their turn this round.
 The target takes their turn immediately, and if they have P < 2 they are bleeding and take a bane on strikes until the end of their turn.
+  - type: feature
+    feature_type: trait
-        name: Effect
+    name: End Effect
+    icon: ⭐️
+    effects:
+      - effect: At the end of each of their turns, the warleader can take 5 damage to end one effect on them that can be ended by a saving throw.
+This damage can't be reduced in any way.
+  - type: feature
+    feature_type: trait
+    name: Into the Green
+    icon: ⭐️
+    effects:
+      - effect: The warleader can attempt to hide at the end of each of their turns.
+  - type: feature
+    feature_type: trait
+    name: Masking Glamor
+    icon: ⭐️
+    effects:
+      - effect: Abilities targeting the warleader that would take a bane from cover or concealment have a double bane instead.
+  - type: feature
+    feature_type: ability
-  - name: You Will All Witness my Blade
+    name: You Will All Witness my Blade
     icon: ☠️
-    cost: Villain Action 1
+    ability_type: Villain Action 1
     keywords:
       - Area
-    type: "-"
+    usage: "-"
     distance: 5 burst
     target: Each enemy in the area
     effects:
+      - name: Effect
-      - effect: The warleader uses Wodeblade against each target and gains an edge on the power roll.
+        effect: The warleader uses Wodeblade against each target and gains an edge on the power roll.
-        name: Effect
+  - type: feature
+    feature_type: ability
-  - name: Suppressing Volley
+    name: Suppressing Volley
     icon: ☠️
-    cost: Villain Action 2
+    ability_type: Villain Action 2
     keywords:
       - Area
-    type: "-"
+    usage: "-"
     distance: 5 burst
     target: Each ally in the area
     effects:
+      - name: Effect
-      - effect: The warleader can use Wodeblade.
+        effect: The warleader can use Wodeblade.
 Each target can then make a free strike.
-        name: Effect
+  - type: feature
+    feature_type: ability
-  - name: Is It Now or Is It Then?
+    name: Is It Now or Is It Then?
     icon: ☠️
-    cost: Villain Action 3
+    ability_type: Villain Action 3
     keywords:
       - Area
-    type: "-"
+    usage: "-"
     distance: 5 burst
     target: Self and each ally in the area
     effects:
+      - name: Effect
-      - effect: Each target is invisible until the start of the next round.
+        effect: Each target is invisible until the start of the next round.
 The warleader then uses Wodeblade.
-        name: Effect
 ~~~